 The Audit Committee is delegated by the Board with responsibilities to oversee the Group's overall risk management system.
-During the year ended 31 March 2016, regarding the risk management system, the Audit Committee performed the following work:
+During the year ended 31 March 2017, regarding the risk management system, the Audit Committee performed the following work:

-- Approved the Group's risk management policies and other risk management system framework documents; - Reviewed the adequacy and effectiveness of the risk management system design of the Group; - Reviewed the updated risk assessment results and the risk profile of the Group; and - Reviewed the result of risk management system review carried out by the internal auditors.
+- Reviewed the adequacy and effectiveness of the risk management system design of the Group; - Reviewed the updated risk assessment results and the risk profile of the Group and discussed how the Group should respond to the changes in the high risk factors; - Reviewed the quarterly key risk indicators ("KRI") reports submitted by the management; and - Reviewed the result of risk management system review carried out by the internal auditors.